 Professor Paul Workman is Deputy Chief Executive and Head of Cancer Therapeutics at The Institute of Cancer Research, London.
-He is a world leader in the discovery and development of molecularly targeted cancer drugs and is a passionate advocate of personalized cancer therapy.
+He is a world leader in the discovery and development of molecularly targeted cancer drugs and is a passionate advocate of personalised cancer therapy.

 Paul is currently Deputy Chief Executive of the ICR, Director of the ICR’s Cancer Research UK Cancer Therapeutics Unit in Sutton, UK, which is the largest non-profit cancer drug discovery group worldwide.
 He is also Head of ICR’s Division of Cancer Therapeutics and Harrap Professor of Pharmacology and Therapeutics.